fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

         move Miscellaneous.version.nupkg \\farhan-lenovo\nuget-feed

 Publishing first release of the project done!
-Assuming you don't change the package's meta information, to publish every next version, performing steps 3 to 6 will do.
+Assuming you don't change meta information of the package, to publish every next version, performing steps 3 to 6 will do.

 # Using NuGet Packages